The future: pancreatitis research

 What is a PSP?

 The process of a PSP brings together patients, carers, doctors, nurses, dietitians and other health professionals, all with an equal voice.
-Together, they will decide the top ten research priorities for their condition.
+Together, they decide the top ten research priorities for their condition.

 To know more detail about the pancreatitis PSP, you can read the protocol here.